cj-holmes/inRainbows/README.md

 I'm using this project as both an opportuity to learn how to use GitHub whilst simultaneously learning about colour spaces and their implementation in R.

-So far, this is massively a work in progress.
-Two main approaches so far...
+**This is massively a work in progress** Two main approaches so far...

 * using Kmeans to make colour palettes unsupervised
 * make manual selections in imageJ and then calculate average colours in R
+* I'm not sure how useful the dark (almost black) colours are...

 ![Example](palettes.png)

+Some example plots...here the black in the KID A palette hides the median bar :(
 ![Example](example_plots.png)